Here are some interesting facts about the Spokane Carousel:

 Three bells - the carousel is at full speed.

-The bell used in Spokane is an antique trolley bell.
+The bell used in Spokane for many years is an antique trolley bell.
 (Most carousels were in

 trolley parks, and trolleys used the same system to communicate to their riders.)